computationclub/vm-translator/README.md

 Both unit and acceptance tests are provided.

-The unit tests verify that each module (`Parser` and `CodeWriter`) implements the API described in chapter seven.
+The unit tests verify that each module (`Parser` and `CodeWriter`) implements the API described in chapters seven and eight.
 To run them, use `bundle exec rspec spec/unit`.

 The acceptance tests run `bin/translator` against each [example VM program](spec/acceptance/examples) and check the emulated behaviour of its output.
 To run them, use `bundle exec rspec spec/acceptance`.